aboarya/Udacity-Self-Driving-Car-Projects/P4-Advanced-Lane-Detection/README.md

 ####Lane Detection

-Once a threasholded image has been warped, the curvatur of the lanes can easily be detected.
+Once a threasholded image has been warped, the curvature of the lanes can easily be detected.

 The first step in this process is applying a histogram to the bottom half of the warped binary image.

-Since the binary image is simply zeros and ones, the location of the lanes in a historgam is clearly identifiable by the peaks of the histogram; the lanes are the `ones` in this case.
+Since the binary image is simply zeros and ones, the location of the lanes in a historgam is clearly identifiable by the peaks of the histogram.

+The histogram represents all the `1`'s in the imae and the lane are a peak within that representation.

 Using only the bottom half of the image provides us with a place to begin the search for the entire lane.

 We can use a small window from the bottom of the peak of the histogram to begin the search.

 The search within the window is similar to the idea of the histogram approach; a concentration of `ones` are the lane and `zeors` are everything else that was removed by our binary thresholding